 Character education: Grade school is one of the primary environments that nurtures a student’s character development.
 Most private schools make an effort to provide character education to teach students about good morals and core ethical values.
 This is especially true of private Christian schools in Tampa.

-A big focus on the Arts and PE: Though some public schools have PE and art classes, they do not take on as great of an importance as they do in private school.
+More focus on the Arts and PE: Though some public schools have PE and art classes, they do not take on as great of an importance as they do in private school.

 Other benefits of private schools